§ Decentralized Web Node

 }

-property, and its value MUST be the stringified Version 1 CID of the DAG PB encoded data. - If the Message has data associated with it, passed directly via the
+permissionsGrantCidproperty, and its value MUST be the stringified Version 1 CID of the DAG CBOR encoded Permission Grant being invoked. - If attestation of an object is permitted, the

 § Raw Data